 - Launched the North Jersey Rail Coalition, advocating the development of commuter rail to connect Passaic, Morris, and Sussex Counties to economic centers in Bergen County and ultimately to New York City by connecting with the Hudson-Bergen Light Rail.

-- Advocated and received more than $5 million for rural road safety in towns like Bloomingdale, North Haledon, and Wayne, and for bicycle and pedestrian safety too – all part of the most comprehensive Complete Streets plan in the State of New Jersey.
+- Sought and received funding for bicycle and pedestrian safety too – all part of the most comprehensive Complete Streets plan in the State of New Jersey.

 - Improved local business’ ability to ship goods westward by pushing completion of the Two Bridges Road project connecting Wayne’s West Belt to Morris County and I-80 West.

-I am constantly pushing to make sure that projects large and small, like the Gateway Tunnel project and its essential “Bergen Loop” element, are having every possible positive effect on our region.
-Projects like these, and a host of other small streetscape and road safety projects, drive growth for businesses and improve quality of life for residents and commuters in Passaic, Morris, Sussex, and Essex Counties.
-Through advocacy and collaboration with local governing bodies, we have also been able to improve and preserve historic treasures like the Morris Canal Greenway without increasing the burden on taxpayers.
+I am constantly working to make sure that projects large and small, like the Gateway Tunnel project and its essential “Bergen Loop” element, are having every possible positive effect on our region.
+Projects like these, and a host of other small streetscape and road safety projects, drive growth for businesses and improve quality of life for residents and commuters in Passaic County and our neighbors.

 Standing up for American Values